CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 	* Audits are a key tool for proving (or not) compliance.
 We also use audits and assessments to support non-compliance risk decisions.

-This section discusses these interrelated domains individually to better focus on the implications clodu computing has on each.
+This section discusses these interrelated domains individually to better focus on the implications cloud computing has on each.

 ### Compliance